 I researched Simulation to Real which is the process of training robots in simulation (fast and

 cheap) and then transferring their learned behaviours to real machines (expensive and slow).
 I believe

-currently investigating building a differentiable rigid body simulator and raytracer.
+investigating building a differentiable rigid body simulator and raytracer.

-I am working on Clearcall with my good friends
+I built Clearcall with my good friends